Occhima/nix-conf/README.md

 ## Roadmap

-- [ ] nixos-test on CI or releases
+- [x] nixos-test on CI or releases ( This does not make any sense for my use case )
 - [ ] Use eval-modules on modules/flake-modules
 - [ ] replace path references with builtins.path